-These items include debt instruments with the above characteristics (included host contract of hybrid instruments from which an embedded derivative has been bifurcated) or those subject to portfolio reclassification in accordance with the rules of IAS 39 (see Part A.3.1 below - Transfers between portfolios).
+These items include debt instruments with the above characteristics (included host contract of hybrid instruments from which an embedded derivative has been bifurcated) or those subject to portfolio reclassification in accordance with the rules of IAS39 (see Part A.3.1 below - Transfers between portfolios).

-After initial recognition at fair value, which is usually the price paid including transaction costs and income directly attributable to the acquisition or issuance of the financial asset (even if not vet paid), a loan or receivable is measured at amortized cost, which can be adjusted to take account of any write-downs/write-backs resulting from the valuation process.
+After initial recognition at fair value, which is usually the price paid including transaction costs and income directly attributable to the acquisition or issuance of the financial asset (even if not yet paid), a loan or receivable is measured at amortized cost, which can be adjusted to take account of any write-downs/write-backs resulting from the valuation process.

 A gain or loss on loans and receivables is recognized in profit or loss:

-- or: - when a loan or receivable is derecognized: in item 100. a) "Gains (losses) on disposal"; - when a loan or receivable is impaired (or the impairment loss previously recognized is reversed: in item 130.a) "Net losses/recoveries on impairment (a) loans and receivables".
+- when a loan or receivable is derecognized: in item "100.
+Gains (Losses) on disposal and repurchase of: a) loans"; or: - when a loan or receivable is impaired (or the impairment loss previously recognized is reversed: in item "130.
+Net losses/recoveries on impairment: (a) loans".

-Interest on loans and receivables is recognized in profit or loss on an accrual basis by using the effective interest rate method under item 10.
-"Interest income and similar revenue".
+Interest on loans and receivables is recognized in profit or loss on an accrual basis by using the effective interest rate method under item "10.
+Interest income and similar revenue".